Pruneyard Shopping Center v. Robins: Case

-The Supreme Court of California reversed the superior court and ruled in favor of the students.
+The Supreme Court of California reversed the decision of the superior court, ruling in favor of the students.
 The state supreme court held that the state constitution's rights to freedom of speech and to petition for redress of grievances operate independently of and were unaffected by the interpretation of the federal First Amendment in Lloyd.
 The shopping center's owner petitioned the U.S. Supreme Court, which unanimously upheld the decision of the California Supreme Court.

 In American constitutional law, this case established two important rules: